 At an electric utility, one type of diagram view is called a one-line diagram.

-Defines how resources flow through terminals on a device feature.
+Defines how resources flow through terminals on a feature.
 All terminal configurations require directionality to be defined as directional or bidirectional.
-A directional terminal configuration indicates that the network commodity can travel only one way through a device.
-A bidirectional terminal configuration indicates that the network commodity can travel in either direction through the device; there are no distinct upstream or downstream terminals.
+A directional terminal configuration indicates that the network commodity can travel only one way through a device or junction object.
+A bidirectional terminal configuration indicates that the network commodity can travel in either direction through the Device or JunctionObject; there are no distinct upstream or downstream terminals.